postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 Variables are used to store information to be referenced and manipulated in programming languages and software tools.
 The primary purpose of variables is to label and store data in memory.
 You may think of variables as containers that hold information.
 Like in programming languages, variables in Postman play a vital role in bringing flexibility to your development environment.

 In Postman there are five variable scopes.
 Among these five set of variable scopes, environment and global variable scopes are touted to be the two most widely used ones.
-This article explores all variable scopes in detail and attempts to bring clarity surrounding variable scopes in Postman.
+This chapter explores variable scopes in detail and attempts to bring clarity surrounding variable scopes in Postman.

 This document explains the following topics: